BenMAPCE/BenCloudApp/misc/health_impact_functions_mockup.md

 - scenario air quality (select using /air-quality-data API call)
 - population dataset (select using /population API call.
 Needs to be implemented.
 Can hardcode to 40 for now.)
 - population year
 - functions (multi select list.
 Use /health-impact-functions API call as data source.
-Show endpoint, author, start age, end age for now)
+Show endpoint, author, start age, end age for now).
+For example: "Acute Myocardial Infarction, Nonfatal | Peters et al. | 18-24"

 ## Example JSON created by the above form that is posted to /tasks